A degree preserving delta wye transformation with applications to 6-regular graphs and Feynman periods: -YY Equivalence Classes of 6-regular Graphs

 In Table 1, we can see a table that gives us the minimum number of vertices and connections required in a minimum graph of $G$ for certain terms to appear in the period of a $\phi^3$ Feynman graph $G^S$, where $G$ is $G^S$ with all edges doubled.
 This can be compared to the $\phi^4$ results of \cite{bkphi4} and \cite{Sphi4}.

-In Table 1, we see that some of the period terms are listed as linear combinations of zeta values, rather than a single term.
+In Table~\ref{tab:table 1}, we see that some of the period terms are listed as linear combinations of zeta values, rather than a single term.
 These seem to be the most convenient linear combinations by which to organize the new terms which appear.
 Not all linear combinations of multiple zeta values can appear as $\phi^3$ periods, and the best basis for the purposes of writing them is not clear to us.\footnote{The study of relations between multiple zeta values is rich and conjecturally fairly well understood, though interesting questions remain.
-It is an important part of the number theoretic study of multiple zeta values.}
+It is an important part of the number theoretic study of multiple zeta values.} Note also the absence of single even zetas, at least so far, similarly to the situation with $\phi^4$ periods \cite{Sphi4}.

-The data in Table 1 has been gathered up to loop 7 Feynman graphs.
+The data in Table~\ref{tab:table 1} has been gathered up to loop 7 Feynman graphs.
 We expect similar patterns to continue to hold at higher loop orders.
 We also note that it is not always easy or convenient to find the minimum graph of a given graph $G$.
 To that end, we provide the following proposition and conjecture which should aid in providing quick, though slightly less specific, information about period terms.

 \begin{prop} A bipartite 6-regular graph $G$ on $n$ vertices obtained by doubling the edges of a 3-regular graph has minimal graphs on $\leq \frac{n}{2}$ vertices. \end{prop} \begin{proof} Consider the largest independent set of $G$, this is the same as the largest independent set of $G^S$.
 Since $G^S$ is 3-regular and bipartite, each class of the bipartition must be of equal size.
 Since each class is by definition an independent set, the largest independent set of $G$ is of size at least $\frac{n}{2}$.
 Every vertex of $G$ is the centre of a wye, so we can perform the YY-$\Delta$ transformation on every vertex in an independent set.
 Each YY-$\Delta$ transformation deletes one vertex.
 So a minimal graph is of size $\leq n-\frac{n}{2}=\frac{n}{2}$. \end{proof}